 Medicaid is jointly funded by federal and state governments, but states generally have broad discretion in determining which groups their Medicaid programs will cover and the financial criteria for Medicaid eligibility.
 There are no age restrictions for Medicaid coverage and the income restrictions vary from state to state:

-- Pregnant women and infants below 133 percent of the Federal Poverty Level (FPL).
+- Pregnant women and infants below 133 percent of the federal poverty level.
 Medicaid covers pregnant women and infants in families at or below 133 percent of the FPL.
-In 2011 for a family of three, that means an income below $24,644.90 per year.
-Federal Poverty Charts are available at the Medicaid website.
+In 2014, for a family of three, that means an income below $26,320.70 per year.
+Federal poverty charts are available at the Medicaid website.

-- Pregnant women and infants above 133 percent of the FPL.
+- Pregnant women and infants above 133 percent of the federal poverty level.
 Medicaid may cover groups, such as pregnant women and infants, with incomes above 133 percent and up to 185 percent of the FPL.
 Medicaid calls this group "categorically needy."

-- Children, elderly, or persons with disabilities above 185 percent of the FPL.
-Medicaid may cover groups such as children, the elderly, or persons with disabilities who have too much income to meet financial eligibility (above 185 percent of the FPL), but who incur large medical or long-term care expenses and can qualify for Medicaid by "spending down," i.e., reducing their income through medical expenses.
+- Children, elderly, or persons with disabilities above 185 percent of the federal poverty level.
+Medicaid may cover groups such as children, the elderly, or persons with disabilities who have too much income to meet financial eligibility (above 185 percent of the federal poverty level), but who incur large medical or long-term care expenses and can qualify for Medicaid by "spending down," i.e., reducing their income through medical expenses.
 Medicaid calls this group "medically needy."
 States that cover the medically needy do not have to offer the same benefit package to them as they offer to the categorically needy.

 What benefits does Medicaid provide for individuals with disabilities?

-- Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services.
-The EPSDT benefit provides comprehensive and preventive health care services for children under age twenty-one who are enrolled in Medicaid.
-EPSDT is key to ensuring that children and adolescents receive appropriate preventive, dental, mental health, developmental, and specialty services.
+- Early and Periodic Screening, Diagnostic and Treatment services.
+The EPSDT benefit provides comprehensive and preventive health care services for children under age 21 who are enrolled in Medicaid.
+Early and Periodic Screening, Diagnostic and Treatment services are key to ensuring that children and adolescents receive appropriate preventive, dental, mental health, developmental and specialty services.

 - Transportation.
 Transportation to medical care is also a mandatory benefit.